Kinship Families: Early Intervention, Special Education, and 504 Plans

 • There is a wait list since there are always more applications than funds.
 We cannot tell exactly when an award will be made.
 According to our contract with the state, vouchers are given based on the date of application, but also on an equitable distribution of vouchers across WA State, taking into account the population density and numbers of applications from different regions.

 • Applicants get an email notice when we get their application.
-No interim notices are sent until an award is made.
+We will be sending interim notices to let applicants know their application is still on the list

 • Caregivers can reapply in one year from the date of their most recent application.